-I am a CIDBT qualified, IMDT member and fully insured Dog Training Instructor.
+I am a CIDBT (Cambridge Institute of Dog Behaviour Training) qualified, IMDT & IMDTB (Institute of Modern Dog Trainers & Behaviourists) member, platinum member of PPN (Pet Professional Network) and fully insured Dog Training Instructor and behaviourist.
 I can teach you how to understand and meet your dog’s individual needs through developing your relationship leading to a more fulfilling experience for you both.

 Want to know what your dog needs?
 Let me help, call: 0782 824 9548